chriscdn/memoize/README.md

   // Maximum lifespan of an item in milliseconds; undefined means items never expire
   maxAge: undefined,

+  // A synchronous function whether to add the returnValue to the cache.
+  shouldCache: (returnValue: Return, key: string) => true,

   // A synchronous function to generate cache keys (must return a string)
   resolver: (...args) => JSON.stringify(args),
 };